DOV-Vlaanderen/pydov/docs/installation.rst

 .. note::
     If the :code:`sphinx-build` (or :code:`make html`) CLI command returns an error, try to reinstall sphinx separately in the environment using
     :code:`pip install -U sphinx`.

+Have a look at the :ref:`development guidelines <dev-guidelines>` to see ow we develop the pydov package and get more information on the workflow.

 .. _conda: https://docs.conda.io/en/latest/miniconda.html
 .. _virtualenv: https://virtualenv.pypa.io/en/latest/